ameedghanem/Terraform-Final-Project/README.md

 ## About
 This is a HCL code that sets up an infrastructre as in the above image.
-I've implemented fo this purpose the follownig module:
+I've implemented for this purpose the follownig modules:
 - Instance
 - Load_Balancer
 - S3_Bucket